sudouserx/Abebe/README.md

 [![License](https://img.shields.io/github/license/sudouserx/Abebe)](LICENSE)
 [![Version](https://img.shields.io/pub/v/abebe)](https://pub.dev/packages/abebe)

-Abebe is a Flutter package that adjusts the speed of an animation based on the user's typing speed.
-It uses the `Lottie` animation and modifies the animation's playback speed in real-time as characters are typed.
+Abebe is a Flutter package that dynamically adjusts the speed of a Lottie animation based on the user's typing speed.
+It provides real-time synchronization between typing activity and animation playback, creating a responsive and engaging user experience.

+---

 ## Table of Contents
 - [Features](#features)